jamiemo/wp-stateless/README.md

 # Stateless WordPress in Azure
 This project is to deploy WordPress on Azure in a cost effective and secure deployment.
 Not really stateless, but the state is contained within a MySQL flexible database and a storage account file share, allowing WordPress to be redeployed without concern for the installation.

 Due to the poor performance of the storage account, even using the premium option, and the excessive cost of writes, the use of a storage account for the wp-content directory is no longer a default option.
 To protect the data in the wp-content in lieu of a storage account for the data, a Production P1V2 plan is used that provides hourly backup for 30 days to mitigate the risk of data loss or coruption.
+Use the Use Storage Account option set to `true` if there is a need to deploy multiple instances, so the resources will be available to all instances.

 The typical deployment of the database and web server on a single instance can be noteably cheaper, but is fraught with issues: